Bloxham School: Sport

 Sport plays a significant role in Bloxham life, with afternoons on Tuesdays, Wednesdays and Saturdays being allocated to games' practices and matches for pupils in years 9–13.
 Every pupil in the school is involved in sport, with the aim being that each pupil will represent the school in at least one team during their time at Bloxham.
 The major sports are rugby, hockey and cricket for boys, and hockey, netball and tennis for girls.
-Other sports played at Bloxham include squash, athletics, swimming, golf, riding, polo, target shooting, clay pigeon shooting, fives, sailing, cross-country and badminton.
+Other sports played at Bloxham include squash, athletics, swimming, golf, horse riding, polo, target shooting, basketball, clay pigeon shooting, fives, sailing, cross-country and badminton.

-The school's main sporting rivals include Stowe School, St Edward's School, Oxford, Warwick School, Rugby School and Magdalen College School, Oxford.
-Bloxham participates annually in the NatWest Schools Cup for rugby union.
-Bloxham has recently won national titles in shooting, polo and riding, and regional titles in rugby, hockey and sailing.

 Societies and pastimes

 Bloxham has several societies, some of which are pupil-run.
-Notable school societies include the Scholars Society, the Debating Society and the Common Room Society.
+School societies include the Scholars Society, the Debating Society and the Common Room Society.
 The Choral Society, or Chapel Choir, sing twice a week during the school's chapel services.
 Clubs include a Photography Club, a Wildlife Club and a Model Railway Club.
 Bloxham School was host of the British Youth Go Tournament in 2011.
 Pupils can take part in other activities, such as the Duke of Edinburgh Award, drama, community service, dance, adventure training, horse riding and management and horticulture.

 Bloxham runs a Combined Cadet Force (CCF) for pupils in third form (Year 9) and above.
 This was founded in 1910 as the school's Officers' Training Corps.
-Bloxham is one of the few schools in the country to have been granted its own cap badge and many former members have served with distinction in the British armed forces.
 Most terms there is a CCF over-night expedition and a range day.
 The CCF was formerly affiliated with the Royal Green Jackets and is now affiliated with its successor regiment, The Rifles.

 The school has a music department which offers professional tuition in brass, guitar, keyboard, organ, percussion, singing, strings and woodwind.

 The school magazine is called The Bloxhamist and is published at the beginning of every Michaelmas term.